-As stated in its rules of procedure, which may be found on the Company website, www.prysmiangroup.com under Investor Relations/Corporate Governance/Committees, the Remuneration and Appointments Committee has the following duties:
+As stated in its rules of procedure, the Remuneration and Appointments Committee has the following duties:

-- A) evaluate and make proposals to the Board of Directors on remuneration policy proposed by the Company for Directors with strategic responsibilities i.e., Key Managers; - B) evaluate and make proposals to the Board of Directors on share-based incentive, stock option and stock grant plans and similar plans in order to provide incentives and promote loyalty of the management and employees of companies in the Group which the Company heads; - C) make proposals or express opinions to the Board of Directors, in the absence of the directly involved parties, on the remuneration of Executive Directors, Directors with particular responsibilities and Key Managers, as well as, at the instruction of the Chairman and of the Chief Executive Officer, to determine the criteria for the remuneration of the Company's senior management in ways that are able to attract, retain and motivate persons with a level of expertise and experience satisfying the Company's needs and are consistent with the remuneration policy.
+- A) evaluate and make proposals to the Board of Directors on remuneration policy proposed by the Company for Directors with strategic responsibilities i.e., Key Managers; - B) evaluate and make proposals to the Board of Directors on share-based incentive, stock option and stock grant plans and similar plans in order to provide incentives and promote loyalty of the management and employees of companies in the Group which the Company heads; - C) make proposals or express opinions to the Board of Directors, in the absence of the directly involved parties, on the remuneration of Executive Directors,

+Directors with particular responsibilities and Key Managers, as well as, at the instruction of the Chairman and of the Chief Executive Officer, to determine the criteria for the remuneration of the Company's senior management in ways that are able to attract, retain and motivate persons with a level of expertise and experience satisfying the Company's needs and are consistent with the remuneration policy.
 The Committee may also make proposals and express opinions on (i) the portion of remuneration of Executive Directors, Directors with particular responsibilities and Key Managers previously indicated by the Board of Directors, which is linked to the financial results of the Company and Group and/or possibly to the achievement of specific targets previously defined by the Board of Directors, and (ii) the setting of such performance targets.
-In this case, the criteria for determining the amount of compensation shall be fixed from year to year in relation to the strategic objectives determined from time to time by the Board of Directors;
+In this case, the criteria for determining the amount of compensation shall be fixed from year to year in relation to the strategic objectives determined from time to time by the Board of Directors: